THE ATGER MUSEUM

 prints

-With its 1,000 drawings and 5,000 prints, the Musée Atger is Montpellier's oldest museum.
-Its unexpected presence here is the result of the generosity and deliberate choice of Montpellier collector Xavier Atger (1758-1833), an enlightened art lover with a passion for works of art.
+With its thousand drawings and five thousand prints, the Musée Atger is Montpellier's oldest museum.
+Its unexpected presence in this location is the result of the generosity and deliberate choice of Montpellier collector Xavier Atger (1758-1833), an enlightened and passionate art lover.

-The intellectual vitality of the Medical School, where an exceptional library had been built up in the early 19th century, explains this choice.
-In keeping with the humanist vision of medicine shared by the school's professors, Xavier Atger also wanted to open students up to the arts, and in particular to study drawing, an essential technique in their training and, above all, an unrivalled means of exercising their powers of observation.
+The intellectual vitality of the School of Medicine, which built up an exceptional library in the early19th century, explains this choice.
+But Xavier Atger also wanted, in line with the humanistic vision of medicine shared by the school's professors, to enable students to open themselves up to art and, in particular, to study drawing, an essential technique in their training and, above all, an unparalleled means of exercising their powers of observation.

-Xavier Atger presents a broad panorama of themes and techniques, bringing together masters of the French, Italian and Flemish schools.
+Xavier Atger therefore strives to present a broad overview of themes and techniques, bringing together minor and major masters from the French, Italian, and Flemish schools.

-The French school is best represented, with artists such as Fragonard, Philippe de Champaigne and Hubert Robert, as well as the "southerners" Sébastien Bourdon, Charles Natoire and Raymond Lafage.
-Flemish and Nordic works are just as interesting, including a fine double-sided Rubens, two drawings by Van Dyck and a remarkable old man's head by Jordaens.
-The Italian school, with 150 drawings, includes such great names as Carracci, Guerchino and Donatello, and the Venetian Giambattista Tiepolo, whose 26 works are particularly helpful in understanding Xavier Atger's passion for drawing, an art in which he saw "unrivalled warmth, energy and expression".
+The French school is the most represented, with artists such as Fragonard, Philippe de Champaigne, and Hubert Robert, as well as the "southerners" Sébastien Bourdon, Charles Natoire, and Raymond Lafage.
+The Flemish and Nordic works are equally interesting, notably including a beautiful double-sided Rubens, two drawings by Van Dyck, and a remarkable head of an old man by Jordaens.
+The Italian school, with 150 drawings, includes such great names as Carracci, Guercino, and Donatello, as well as the Venetian Giambattista Tiepolo, whose 26 works are particularly helpful in understanding Xavier Atger's passion for drawing, an art form in which he saw unparalleled "warmth, energy, and expression."

-In 2017, the donation of 81 drawings by Montpellier artist Colette Richarme (1904-1991) provided an opportunity for a fruitful dialogue between contemporary works and classical art.
+In 2017, the donation of 81 drawings by Montpellier artist Colette Richarme (1904–1991) opened up the possibility of a fruitful dialogue between contemporary works and classical art.

 Xavier Atger